IndrajeetPatil/groupedstats/cran-comments.md

 ## Comments

-  - Minor code refactoring to make the package compatible with `skimr 2.0`.
+  - Gets rid of `robust` dependency as it was recently orphaned.
+  - Minor refactoring.